 How to create partial wet glaze effect?

 Follow the glaze procedure as described above to create low or high opacity glaze first.
-To remove the gloss where needed use Universal weathering carrier, use damp brush to wipe excessive binders, use hair drier to check the result.
+To remove the gloss where needed use Universal weathering carrier, use damp brush to wipe excessive binders, use hair dryer to check the result.
 If still too glossy do some more wiping, you may introduce a bit pigment along with the carrier to reduce gloss better.
-To create a smooth transition from gloss to matt, allow the carrier to flow freely between the both areas, soak it up with your brush (without wiping) and finally use hair drier to check out the result.
+To create a smooth transition from gloss to matt, allow the carrier to flow freely between the both areas, soak it up with your brush (without wiping) and finally use hair dryer to check out the result.

 What do you mean by maximising dusting results and how do I do that?